ryu-hei/symphony-sre-takehome/README.md

 - Play with Kubernetes

 you will need to:
-compose a docker image that will be deployed onto the kube cluster then you will deployment.yml to push the docker into a pod and a service.yml to access the application from the web.
+compose a docker image that will be deployed onto the kube cluster -then you will deployment.yml to push the docker into a pod -service.yml to access the application from the web.

+Once complete fork this repo - request a PR.